expectedbehavior/handbook/communication.md

 Likewise, "I didn't say anything because I didn't want to hurt anyone's feelings" will not be viewed favorably.
 We're counting on you to share your perspective.

-If you'd like help communicating your thoughts, please ask a senior Behaviornaught.
+If you'd like help communicating your thoughts, please ask a senior Behaviornaut.
 They'll be happy to help you.

 # Where should I communicate?
 Most of your communication should be in writing.
 We believe communicating in writing has many long term benefits for the company, including